 LAC STC TC Task Reference

 Day of Final Test Section

-Verify that all tests are in the Completed status.
-If still in the Not Started status, remove the students from the Proctor Groups or leave in the Proctor Groups and use the Exception codes.
+Verify that all tests are in the Submitted status.
+If still in the In-Progress status, contact the LAC to apply accountability code, if necessary.

 LAC STC TC Within One Week of Final Test Section Destroy used scratch paper as well as Mathematics reference sheets written on by students.
 Section 5.1.2 Destroy all printed student print cards and Seal Codes.
 Section 5.1.2 Recycle TAMs and unused Mathematics reference sheets.
 Section 5.1.2 Complete the Post-Test Certification Form.
 Section 5.1.4 Keep records according to your LEA and MSDE policy.
 Section 5.1.5